KatoIsa/Simplified_JS/README.md

 Project contact methrough whatsApp ....
  -->

-# How to use Simplify.js? and how it works.
+# How to use Simplify.js ?
 ## MORE NEEDS TO BE DONE. like (error checking, more functions and more)
 Imagine simplify.js as a big object that has functions for properties, each function has its own task, more like shortening that javascript syntax.